vinc/vinc.cc/src/computers.html.md

 to push it from 175/166 to 275/266 MHz but it didn't last long at that frequency and the card died.

-I had to change the 40 GB IBM hard drive twice because they keep dying after a while.
+I had to change the 40 GB IBM hard drive twice because they kept dying after a while.
 I learned the importance of doing backups after this.

 I was able to run Quake III on this computer, that was a big deal.
 I also played Half-Life a lot and we did LAN parties with the Packard Bell and many bots.
-I remember other games like SimeCity 3000, the Civilization series, and more until I stopped around 2003 when I switched to Linux.
+I remember other games like SimCity 3000, the Civilization series, and more until I stopped around 2003-2005 when I switched from Windows XP to Linux.

 In 2004 I got a Pentium III 700 for this computer and it became my file server for many years when it moved with me for studying at the university from 2005